fau-advanced-separations/CADET-Process/docs/source/getting_started/simulation.md

 ### Binding Model
 In this example, the `Langmuir` model is imported and parametrized.
 For an overview of all models in **CADET-Process**, see {ref}`binding_reference`.
-It's important to note that the adsorption model is defined independently from the unit operation.
+It's important to note that the adsorption model is defined independently of the unit operation.
 This facilitates reusing the same configuration in different unit operations or processes.

 ```{code-cell} ipython3